-Whether theyre checking out the latest fashion trend, looking for their next car or the mundane task of shopping for groceries, to have any chance of providing an amazing experience for your customers, you have to fulfil the three main customer needs.
+Whether they’re checking out the latest fashion trend, looking for their next car or the mundane task of shopping for groceries, to have any chance of providing an amazing experience for your customers, you have to fulfil the three main customer needs.

-To be heard, understood and cared for.
+- To be understood

 Being heard and understood are the basic fundamental customer needs – get these right and you have a solid foundation for success.

 You need to listen and probe to understand what their needs are or else you won’t be able to resolve issues or provide solutions efficiently.

 The fundamentals are those critical, essential ingredients that you have to provide as a minimum, but dont expect to get credit from your customer for using these.

 You hate waiting in a queue and youre expecting the call to get answered quickly (which it does).